How to Start Trading in 2026: A Practical Beginner's Guide

 Trading means buying and selling financial instruments — stocks, currencies, crypto, commodities — to profit from price movements.
 Unlike long-term investing, where you buy and hold for years, trading operates on shorter timeframes: minutes, hours, days, or weeks.

-As a trader, you're making decisions about when to get in, when to get out, and how much to risk.
-That's really the whole game.
+As a trader, you're making three decisions: when to get in, when to get out, and how much to risk.
 Everything else — indicators, chart patterns, strategies — is just tools to help you make those three decisions better.

 Step 1: Understand the Markets You Can Trade